Certificates / Memberships / Certifications

 In addition to in-house training programs, the City offers training in the areas of professional development, safety, computer literacy, supervisory skills, and more.

-All tenured and exempt employees are eligible for reimbursement.
-Part-time tenured employees working 20 hours per week or more will be eligible for reimbursement on a pre-rated basis.
-Reimbursement may be made for coursework taken through an accredited college or university after the employee has worked for the City for a period of one continuous year, provided the course is either related to the employee's current position (or any position in the City to which the employee could reasonably aspire) or a class necessary to obtain a degree related to the employee's current position (or any position with the department.)
+All tenured and exempt employees are eligible for tuition assistance.
+Part-time tenured employees working 20 hours per week or more will be eligible for tuition assistance on a pre-rated basis.
+Tuition assistance may be made for coursework taken through an accredited college or university after the employee has worked for the City for a period of one continuous year, provided the course is either related to the employee's current position (or any position in the City to which the employee could reasonably aspire) or a class necessary to obtain a degree related to the employee's current position (or any position with the department.)

-Reimbursement is made at 100% (subject to the availability of funds) of eligible tuition fees up to 12 credit hours per calendar year provided the employee receives a grade of "B" or better in the class.
-Maximum reimbursements will be equivalent to current Northern Arizona University tuition rates.
-Employees also receive a stipend of $75 per class for each course they receive tuition reimbursement, to cover incidentals not covered by tuition.
+Tuition Assistance is made at 100% (subject to the availability of funds) of eligible tuition fees up to 12 credit hours per calendar year provided the employee receives a grade of "B" or better in the class.
+Maximum tuition assistance will be equivalent to current Northern Arizona University tuition rates.
+Employees also receive a stipend of $75 per class for each course they receive tuition assistance, to cover incidentals not covered by tuition.
 Lab fees will be reimbursed separately.

-For more information about tuition reimbursement, see the Continuing Education and Tuition Reimbursement policy.
+For more information about tuition reimbursement, see the Continuing Education and Tuition Reimbursement policy (PDF).